 If you suffered due to the wrongful death of a loved one, you may be entitled to compensation.
-A compassionate wrongful death attorney in Lafayette can help you determine the validity of such a claim and help you get the best possible outcome.
+A Lafayette wrongful death lawyer can help you determine the validity of your claim and help you seek the best possible outcome.
 You can learn more during a free case evaluation with our team.

 Who Can File a Wrongful Death Claim in Lafayette?

-A wrongful death claim can be equated to a personal injury claim, with a key difference that the injured individual is no longer available to fight their own case in court.
-Instead, the family members of the victim must file the claim to seek damages.
+A wrongful death claim is similar to a personal injury claim, with a key difference that the injured individual is no longer alive to fight their case in court.
+Instead, the victim’s family members must file the claim to seek damages.

-Under Louisiana law, there are specific categories of people who can file a wrongful death claim in court in the event of a fatal injury, per CC §2315.2.
+Under Louisiana law, there are specific categories of people who can file a wrongful death claim in court in the event of a fatal injury.
 They include the decedent’s:

-For each of these categories, the deceased’s family members who are related by adoption can also file a wrongful death claim just as family members related by marriage or blood may.
+For each category, the deceased’s family members related by adoption can also file a wrongful death claim just as family members related by marriage or blood may.

 Damages That a Loved One’s Estate Can Collect in a Wrongful Death Case

-Economic and non-economic losses may both be covered by wrongful death damages claims.
-Specific, measurable losses with a fixed dollar amount are counted as economic losses.
+Wrongful death damages can cover both economic and non-economic losses.
+Specific, measurable losses with a fixed dollar amount are economic losses.
 These can include:

 - Burial and funeral costs

 - Medical expenses, including costs of emergency care associated with the deceased individual’s final injury or illness